horus-scheduler/horus-app-eval/README.md

 * ``-d`` **W**orking directory: The directory to read the response time files.
 The output plots will be also saved in ```./<working-dir>/plots``` folder.
 * ```-t``` **T**ask distribution type: can be "db_bimodal"(90%GET-10%SCAN) or "db_port_bimodal" (50%-GET-50%SCAN).
 * ``-s`` Placement **S**etup: indicates that the result to be plotted is for which worker placement setup: use "s" for skewed and "b" for balanced (i.e., uniform).
-*  ```--overheads```: Optional argument which indicates that overhead metrics should be plotted or the response time metircs (for response time do not pass this option).
+*  ```--overheads```: Optional argument which indicates that overhead metrics should be plotted or the response time metrics (for response time do not pass this option).

  > The current plotting script is just plotting the 99th percentile response time.
-However the written function is configurable for different metrics (e.g queue len) and different stats (e.g average instead of 99%)  see the commented function calls for details.
+However, the written function is configurable for different metrics (e.g queue len) and different stats (e.g average instead of 99%)  see the commented function calls for details.
  >
-## Known Issues
-### Dune hardware compatibility issue
-Sumamry of the issue and root cause (as far as we know) are below.
-TD;LR To run our nsl-5* machines Intel(R) Xeon(R) E-2186G CPU, we need to disable Dune's APIC Interrupt calls.
-Also, we disable the preemption mechanism in Shinjuku (it's by design;  as we did not intend to evaluate the server scheduler).
-In our experiments we do not rely on preemption feature of Shinjuku as worker cores have dedicated task queues.
-When running Shinjuku it freezes when calling the init function of Dune.
-It freezes just after  [this line](https://github.com/kkaffes/dune/blob/78c6679a993b9e014d0f7deb030dc5bbd0abe0b8/libdune/entry.c#L481).
-CPU gets stock after creating vCPU.

->For Dune, [this repo](https://github.com/ix-project/dune) works fine on our machine but the one Shinjuku uses is from this repo [this repo](https://github.com/kkaffes/dune).
-The problem is that the second repo adds some new APIs and functionalities to Dune that are necessary for Shinjuku so it is not possible to simply use the first Dune.

->The issue was related to the usage of Advanced Programmable Interrupt Controllers (APIC) in Dune.
-It seems like there are multiple operations on the "hardware-specific register" and the address of these registers and values were hardcoded in Dune codes.
-I think there might be changes in these hardware-specific registers in the next-gen Intel CPUs and that's why it worked on Ramses but didn't work on nsl-55 (the CPUs are from different year/generations).